 Naked Financial Technology (“NFT”/”Naked”) is a digital platform for automated sale and self-service administration of personal lines short-term insurance.

-NFT is an authorised financial services provider (FSP 48822).
-Policies are underwritten by The Hollard Insurance Company Limited (“Hollard”), a registered insurer and authorised financial services provider.
+NFT is an authorised Financial Services Provider (FSP 48822).
+Policies are underwritten by The Hollard Insurance Company Limited (“Hollard”), a Licensed Non-Life Insurer and authorised Financial Services Provider.
 NFT has a full binder from Hollard for product development & pricing, entering into and administering of policies, and handling of claims.